 He said surgery was one.
 Radiation was another one.
 The seeds (implants) was another one.
 And then I think it was something, I think if I remember correctly, the focal (therapy) was another example of treatment.

-You know, just sitting there, you know, if I had to make a decision right now, we would just take out the prostate and be done with and move on with life.
+Just sitting there, if I had to make a decision right now, we would just take out the prostate and be done with and move on with life.

-So he’s said well, just take a few days and takes some time to think about it, and then, you know, when you make a decision, call me back and we’ll set up whatever your choices are, whatever you decide to do.
+He said, “Well, just take a few days and take some time to think about it, and then when you make a decision, call me back and we’ll set up whatever your choices are, whatever you decide to do.”

 How did you decide to pursue surgery?

-And I said, you know what, the doctor didn’t say anything about that, but I will go back to him and check.
-So I began sending Dr. Weight and Dr. Modlin both same similar messages.
+I said, “The doctor didn’t say anything about that, but I will go back to him and check.”
+So I began sending Dr. Weight and Dr. Modlin both similar messages.
 Will I have to have radiation treatment after this and another?

 Breaking the news to loved ones

-So I started out with my sister, who is a breast cancer survivor.
+I started out with my sister, who is a breast cancer survivor.
 We share similar stories.
-She told me about her story and I said, you know what at this point, we’re going to remove it.
-And she said you’re going to be fine.
-She says, well I’m not sure how you’re going to tell the rest of the family.
+She told me about her story, and I said, “At this point, we’re going to remove it.”
+And she said, “You’re going to be fine.”
+She says, “Well, I’m not sure how you’re going to tell the rest of the family.”

 I began slowly but surely breaking the news to my brother and told my older sister.
-And then finally, I told my mother and she was having, she was the most difficult one to tell.
+And then finally, I told my mother.
+She was the most difficult one to tell.

 But in the meantime, when all of that was happening, I was looking online to see how this procedure was going to be done as such.